JohanScheepers/ttn-sandbox-lmic-node/README.md

 Want to give a word of caution here to the settings in US and AUS.
 Here I have seen a lot of mismatches between the gateway settings and the node.

-In the US TTN uses us915 and that is FSB2, I have not tested '-D CFG_us915=1' I understand this is the correct one to use.
+In the US TTN uses us915 FSB2, '-D CFG_us915=1' please ensure the gateway matches the settings on the node.

 In AUS there are 3 different bands, so caution needed here as to the correct band to use.
 It will be one of '-D CFG_as923=1', -D CFG_as923jp=1 or -D CFG_au915=1.
 Dependant on the deployed of the gateway it possibly can be any of the 3.
 Lucky thought a number of community members deploying gateways use duel band ones.
 Supporting both as923 and au915 bands.